 For the purpose of identifying protection measures, designated resources were divided into the following categories: Conservation, Recreation, Cultural, and Agricultural.
 Many resources will fit into more than one category and identified protection measures are applicable to multiple resource categories.
-Protection measures are application to land owners, developers, local government and are so identified to assist with implementation.
+Protection measures are applicable to land owners, developers, and local governments and are so identified to assist with implementation.